 Life after reliable energy

-In April 2009, the History channel aired the Pilot for the series “Life after people”.
+/0 Comments/in Long Articles/by Rudolf HuberIn April 2009, the History Channel aired the Pilot for the series “Life After People”.
 The basic plot of this non-fiction speculation is that humans somehow disappeared.
 They went away in one second, never to return.
 The gist of the pilot was what would happen as a consequence of that.

 When I saw it for the first time, I was hooked.
 I love speculation and I am some sort of a prepper type.
 You know those people preparing for hard times.

-I do it not with basements full of food and fuels.
+I do it not with basements full of food and fuel.
 I strive to develop capabilities that allow me to tackle any problem I may encounter.
 I know how to live in the woods, how to hunt, what plants to eat, how to build shelter and provide safe drinking water.

 I know how to fix anything at home.
 I have programming skills and speak at least 10 languages at a basic level.
-I know my city, the ins, and outs and the choke points.
+I know my city, the ins, and outs, and the choke points.
 I know what to do if a zombie apocalypse strikes.

 Sounds crazy?
 Maybe – but when hard problems hit us, I am ready to take the beast by the horns.